AshleyArmstrongS/arc/README.md

 ## Improvements
 There was some features which I would have wished to implement if I had more time:
 1. Allow a user to only try enter an authentication code for an email 3 times
 2. Making the site look more attractive to a user
 3. Error messages for the forms could be improved
 4. Use more images and more bootstrap

-## Application
-- The home screen

 ## References
 - For the front end frame work we have used Boostrap :https://getbootstrap.com/ and :https://jquery.com/
+- Rapid library was given to use last year by our lecturer Shane Gavin

 ## Hosting
-- Remote host on 000 webhost server:
+-